 Carl P. Sherr & Co., the third and final firm on our list, serves a wide range of clients, including individuals, businesses and charitable organizations.
 As far as individual accounts, the firm serves both non-high-net-worth individuals and high-net-worth individuals.

 To open an account with this firm for investment supervisory services, you must have a minimum of $500,000.
 This is a fee-only firm, as none of its advisors earn commissions for selling third-party products.

 Carl P. Sherr & Co.
 Background

 Carl P. Sherr & Co. was founded in 1964 by its president Carl Sherr.
 Sherr and senior vice presidents Gary Sherr and Edward Sherr each hold a stake in the firm.
-This independently owned firm’s advisory staff ranges from 50 years’ experience in the financial industry to as little as 15 years, giving it a broad range of investing outlooks.
+This independently owned firm’s advisory staff ranges from 50-plus years of experience in the financial industry to as little as four years, giving it a broad range of investing outlooks.
 There are two certified financial planners (CFPs) on staff.

 This firm aims to come up with a wealth management plan that will touch many different areas of your financial life.
 These areas include:

 - Tax minimization

 - Estate planning